Does God exist to make me happy?

 God doesn’t exist for our happiness.
 He exists for His glory, and we are invited to join Him on that mission.

 God will be glorified through His people, even when we are stubborn and disobedient.
-He will kill off the parts of us that oppose His glory, and although it may be painful, what remains will be eternal.
+He will remove the parts of us that oppose His glory, and although it’s a hard process, what remains will be eternal.

 2B.
 God will be glorified through His people, and we can actively be a part of it!